domantasjurkus/peek/opencv/README.md

 Cleanup, move old scripts into `old`.
 Tried comparing the SIFT and SURF matchers - no significant difference was apparent.
 The query coaster is found in the query image - now need to crop out and align the coaster with the sample image.

+`30 Jul`
+Will go through the `pokedex-find-screen` tutorial in order to understand how to create a top-down view of a fragment of an image.